marionettejs/backbone.marionette/docs/marionette.abstractview.md

 ## Binding To View Events

-Marionette.View extends `Backbone.View`.
+Marionette.AbstractView extends `Backbone.View`.
 It is recommended that you use the `listenTo` method to bind model, collection, or other events from Backbone and Marionette objects.